conda/conda/docs/source/using/pkgs.rst

 Install non-conda packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a package is not available from conda or Anaconda.org, you may be able to find and install the package with another package manager like PIP.
+If a package is not available from conda or Anaconda.org, you may be able to find and install the package with another package manager like pip.

 NOTE: Both pip and conda are already included in Anaconda and Miniconda, you do not need to install them separately.

 Activate the environment where you want to put the program, then pip install a program named “See”:

-**Linux, OSX:** ``source activate bunnies``
+**Linux, OS X:** ``source activate bunnies``

 **Windows:**  ``activate bunnies``